Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Hierarchical Besov-Laplace priors for binary classification

 \subsection{The prior model}

 We adopt the nonparametric Bayesian approach, cf.~\cite{GvdV17}, modeling $p$ with a prior distribution $\Pi$ supported on the collection $\Pcal$ of measurable functions defined on $[0,1]^d$ and with values in $[0,1]$.
-In particular, we address the case where $p$ may be spatially inhomogeneous, possibly presenting localized features such as spikes or sharp increases or decreases.
-Since low-integrability Besov spaces are known to provide an effective mathematical model for functions of this type, we make the assumption that $p$ belongs to the $B^\alpha_1$-Besov scale; see Section \ref{Subsec:Notation} for definitions and details.
-We then employ Besov-Laplace prior, which constitutes a particular case within the general class of `Besov space priors' introduced by \cite{LSS09}.
-These are popular in inverse problems and imaging due to their `edge-preserving and sparsity promoting' properties, e.g.~\cite{LP01,VLS09,KLSS23}, and have been recently shown to yield optimal recovery, in various statistical models, of spatially inhomogeneous functions in Besov spaces; see \cite{ADH21} as well as \cite{GR22,giordano23besov,agapiou2024laplace}.
+In particular, we address the case where $p$ may be spatially inhomogeneous, possibly presenting localized features such as spikes or sharp variations.
+Since low-integrability Besov spaces provide an effective mathematical model for functions of this type, we make the assumption that $p$ belongs to the $B^\alpha_1$-Besov scale; see Section \ref{Subsec:Notation} for definitions and details.
+We then employ Besov-Laplace priors, which constitutes a particular case within the general class of `Besov space priors' introduced by \cite{LSS09}.
+These are commonly used in inverse problems and imaging due to their `edge-preserving and sparsity promoting' properties, e.g.~\cite{LP01,VLS09,KLSS23}, and have been recently shown to yield optimal recovery, in various statistical models, of spatially inhomogeneous functions in Besov spaces; see \cite{ADH21} as well as \cite{GR22,giordano23besov,agapiou2024laplace}.

 Building on the latter references, we define priors for classification surfaces starting from rescaled Besov-Laplace random functions